 Moves files based on the file type.
 Separate multiple entries with a comma.
+Use the -fileTypes option in combination with the -fileContent option to additionally use the file content to determine which files to move.

 File types are the MIME content types or perceived types of file extensions that are associated with applications installed on the server.
 These types appear in the server's Windows Registry.